Iowa vs. Nebraska NCAA Football Odds, Plays and Insights | November 26, 2021

 Nebraska Stats and Trends

-- In Nebraska's 11 games this season, it has six wins against the spread.

-- The Cornhuskers have an against the spread record of 4-1 in their five games as an underdog of 1.5 points or more this season.
+- The Cornhuskers are 4-1 ATS when underdogs by 1.5 points or more this year.

-- Nebraska's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Nebraska's games this year have gone over the total in four out of 10 opportunities (40%).

-- Nebraska is 5-4 against the spread and 3-7 overall in games when it records more than 16.9 points.
+- Nebraska is 5-4 against the spread and 3-7 overall in games when it puts up more than 16.9 points.

-- The Cornhuskers have 16 giveaways this season, while the Hawkeyes have 25 takeaways .
+- The Cornhuskers have turned the ball over 16 times, nine fewer times than the Hawkeyes have forced turnovers (25).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.